The Guide

 The city

-Riyadh is a modern Gulf city that has changed faster in the past five years than at any point in its recent history.
-Vision 2030 is real and visible: entertainment venues have opened, social restrictions have eased considerably, and the city is actively positioning itself as a regional hub for international business and families.
-For families arriving in 2026, the experience is materially different from what it was even in 2019.
+Riyadh has changed faster in the past five years than at any point in its recent history.
+Vision 2030 is visible: entertainment venues have opened, social restrictions have eased, and the city is positioning itself as a regional hub for international business.
+For families arriving in 2026, the experience is materially different from 2019.

 The city sprawls.
-Riyadh covers an enormous area with almost no walkable urban core in the European sense, so a car is not optional, it's the infrastructure.
-That said, distances between the main residential compounds and the northern school cluster are not as punishing as they look on a map, and traffic, while real, does not dominate daily life in the way it does in some other major cities.
-The Ring Road and King Fahad Road carry most of the load efficiently outside peak hours.
+There is almost no walkable urban core, so a car is the infrastructure.
+Distances between the main residential compounds and the northern school cluster are not as punishing as they look on a map, and traffic does not dominate daily life the way it does in some other major cities.
+The Ring Road and King Fahad Road carry most of the load outside peak hours.

 The climate is the main adjustment.
-Summers in Riyadh are extreme: 40°C plus for months, with school holidays typically structured around this.
-The October to April window is genuinely pleasant: dry, sunny, and mild.
-Most outdoor activity happens in this period, and families who've been here say they quickly build a two-season mindset.
+Summers are extreme: 40°C plus for months, with school holidays structured around this.
+October to April is dry, sunny, and mild.
+Most outdoor activity happens in this window.

 Saudi cultural norms apply.
-Dress codes in public are now relaxed but context matters, particularly outside the main expat compounds.
-The Arabic language will improve your life here: not required for daily existence in the international areas, but it opens up the city considerably and is worth pursuing from early on.
+Dress codes in public are now relaxed but context matters outside the main expat compounds.
+Arabic isn't required for daily life in the international areas but opens up the city considerably and is worth pursuing.

 The schools